Dr. Nae Mindful Communicator, Master Connector

 a wounded healer

-I have been in practice since 2008 and the vision of my work is to help people gain awareness of and express their authentic self.
-As well as reach their full potential, have rich intimate connections and to relieve suffering.
-I believe that the more connected one is to their authentic self they will have greater connection with others.
-Awareness of and connection to our authentic selves supports well-being and greater mental health.
+I have been in practice since 2008, and the vision of my work is to help individuals gain awareness of and express their authentic selves.
+As well as reach their full potential, create rich, intimate connections and relieve suffering.
+Connection is a vital aspect of the human experience.
+I believe that the more connected one is to their authentic self, the greater connection they will have with others.
+Developing an awareness of and connection to our authentic selves supports our overall wellbeing and mental health.

-A wounded healer with strong emotional and relational intelligence, I help high functioning individuals struggling to map their own journey and overcome their own self-doubt.
-Sensitive yet straightforward, I ask the unasked questions to get them deep within themselves to self-reflect, discover their truth and own their story.
-Intuitive, tough, and with a touch of humor, I encourage them to find calm amidst chaos, serenity amidst struggle and hope amidst hopelessness.
-As they step into their own power, sometimes for the first time ever, I tap into my own “white magic” to bring all the good in the universe into their lives and mine.
+A wounded healer with strong emotional and relational intelligence, I work with individuals struggling to map their own journey and overcome their own self-doubt.
+Sensitive yet straightforward, I ask the unasked questions to get them to go deep within themselves to self-reflect, discover their truth and own their story.
+Intuitive, tough, and with a touch of humor, I encourage them to find calm amidst chaos, serenity amidst struggle, and hope amidst hopelessness.